-Form 10-K/A

-(Amendment No. 1)

-X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended August 31, 2006

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission File Number 0-8814

-PURE CYCLE CORPORATION

-(Exact name of registrant as specified in its charter)

-Delaware (State of incorporation) 84-0705083

-(I.R.S.
-Employer Identification No.)

-The NASDAQ Stock Market, LLC

-Name of each exchange on which registered

-8451 Delaware Street, Thornton, CO 80260 (Address of principal executive office) (Zip Code)

-Registrant's telephone number, including area code: (303) 292-3456

-Securities registered pursuant to Section 12(b) of the Act:

-Common Stock 1/3 of \$.01 par value Title of Class

-Securities registered pursuant to Section 12(g) of the Act: NONE

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes 🗵 No 🗖

-Yes 🗆 No 🗵

-Yes 🗆 No 🗵

-Indicate by check mark if disclosure of delinquent filers in response to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. П

-Documents incorporated by reference: Portions of the Registrant's definitive Proxy Statement for the Registrant's 2007 Annual Meeting of Stockholders are incorporated by reference under Part III of this annual report on form 10K.
+Form 10-K X ANNUAL REPORT PURSUANT TO S SECTION 13 OR 15(d) OF THE SE ECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended August 31, 2006 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT OF 1934 Commission File Number 0-8814 E CYCLE CORPORAT cact name of registrant as specified in its charter Delaware (State of incorporation) 84-0705083 (I.R.S.
+Employer Identification No.) 8451 Delaware Street, Thornton, CO (Address of principal executive office) 80260 (Zip Code) Registrant's s telephone number, including area code: (303) 292-3456 Securities r egistered pursuant to Section 12(b) of the Act: Common Stock 1/3 of \$.01 par value Title of Class N The NASDAQ Stock Market, LLC rame of each exchange on which registered Securities r egistered pursuant to Section 12(g) of the Act:NONE Indicate by check mark if the registrant is a well-known seasoned l issuer, as defined in Rule 405 of the Securities es Act.
+Yes□ No ⊠ Indicate by check mark if the registrant is not required to file repo orts pursuant to Section 13 or Section 15(d) of 'the Act.
+Yes□ No ⊠ ) of the Securities Exchange Act of 1934 during the preceding ject to such filing requirements for the past 90 days.
+Yes ⊠ to the best of registrant's knowledge, in definitive pro- 9.405 of this chapter) is not contained herein, and will not be reference in Part III of this Form 10-K or any amendment to this check mark whether the registrant is a large accelerat filer" in Rule 12b-2 of the Exchange Act (Check one) ted filer.
+See definition of "accelerated filer and large Large accelerated filer □ Accelerated filer ⊠ Non-accelerate filer □ Indicate by check mark whether the registrant is a shell company (as defied in Rule 12b-2 of the Exchange Act) ).
+Yes□No⊠ imate aggregate market value of the voting and non-v mpleted second fiscal quarter was: \$98,254,000 oting common equity held by non-affiliates on a February 28, 2006, the last business day of the registrants most Number of shares of Common Stock outstanding, as of October 3 31, 2006: 18,348,834 incorporated by reference: Portions of the Registrant nder Part III of this annual report on form 10K. t's definitive Proxy Statement for the Registrar nt's 2007 Annual Meeting of Stockholders are incorporated by